Pediatric readiness

 PECC roles can vary by setting, patient volume, and resources.

-- In EDs, both a physician and nurse PECC are recommended.
+- In EDs, both a nurse and physician (or advanced practice provider) PECC are recommended.
 In EMS agencies, only one PECC is recommended.

 - In settings with limited resources, a single PECC may serve multiple systems or responsibilities of the PECC may be shared by multiple individuals.